jdvanwijk/dc-input/README.md

 ## Complete Example

+How about a more involved example?
 Below is a full, self-contained script that:

 - interactively collects data for a new music student
 - validates and parses input